wdi-sg/project-2/README.md

 After cloning the project, run `yarn install` in command line to install the required dependencies listed in package.json.

+Create a .env file to store environment-specific variables.

-Connect to database hosted on mlab and create a ./config/dbConfig.js file to store the URL.
+Connect to a database hosted on mlab and obtain the URI.

 Request an API key from [Yelp](https://www.yelp.com.sg/singapore).